 4. Select the tariff and supplier you want, and follow the instructions to complete the switch.
 If you're unsure, our guide to energy tariffs lists pros and cons of the different types of tariff.

 5. Your new energy supplier will organise the switch.
 You'll need to submit meter readings to them when requested, and settle outstanding bills with your old company.
-The process takes around eight weeks.
+The process takes 2-6 weeks.

 Switch and save

 Two thirds of Which? members told us they had never switched energy suppliers.
 But if you've never switched your gas or electricity supplier, or not switched in the last couple of years, you'll almost certainly save money on your energy bills by moving to a different deal.
 Of those who have switched, nine out of 10 found the process straightforward.

 Most people can switch energy suppliers – even if you have a prepayment meter, or debts of up to £500.
 And with energy suppliers routinely launching new plans and tariffs, even regular switchers should run a comparison every six months - or ahead of their current tariff expiring - to check they're still on the best deal.